 GENERAL JOB SUMMARY: This position will assist the Head Women’s Soccer Coach and Housing Department with day to day operations, working 27.5 hours a week.
 Position located on Spencer Campus.
-Successful candidate will have access to a Masters’ Degree Program as their own expense.
+Applicant must be expected to enroll in a Master’s Degree Program at their own expense.

 DEPARTMENT: Athletics / Housing